coldshrine/study-notes/books/designing-data-intensive-applications.md

 Keeping all changes forever would require too much disk space, and replaying it would take too long, so the log needs to be truncated.

 You can start with a consistent snapshot of the database, and it must correspond to a known position or offset in the change log.

+The storage engine periodically looks for log records with the same key, throws away any duplicates, and keeps only the most recent update for each key.

+An update with a special null value (a _tombstone_) indicates that a key was deleted.

+The same idea works in the context of log-based mesage brokers and change data capture.

+RethinkDB allows queries to subscribe to notifications, Firebase and CouchDB provide data synchronisation based on change feed.

+Kafka Connect integrates change data capture tools for a wide range of database systems with Kafka.